codecollage/Getting-and-cleaning-data/README.md

 Files:
 ======
-- CodeBook.md: describes the variables, the data, and any transformations or work performed to clean up the data.
+- CodeBook.md: describes the variables.

 - download_extract.R : an R script to download dataset